jackjwilliams/jackjwilliams.github.io/_posts/2016-02-25-hangfire-windows-service.md

 ---

 ## Problem Statement

-The problem with simply stuffing your Hangfire service into a Windows Service (maybe using Topshelf) is that beforehand everything is run on the ASP.NET runtime.
-So some of the "Startup" stuff that comes with ASP.NET MVC doesn't necessarily happen as you would expect.
-This costed me HOURS of debugging.
+The problem with simply stuffing your Hangfire service into a Windows Service (maybe using Topshelf) is it's no longer running in the same context as your ASP.NET application.
+So some of the "Startup" stuff that comes with ASP.NET / MVC doesn't  happen as you would expect.
+This cost me HOURS of debugging.
 Lets get to it.

 ### Problem #1: No IUserTokenProvider is registered.